TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/README.md

 # Counter Strike: Global Offensive LiveStat for OBS-Studio
 It show your personal LIVEstats of Counter-Strike: Global Offensive while streaming.
 It make use of the **[official API from Valve](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration)** and can be integrated in OBS-Studio (or every streaming software which can read textfiles in real-time).

-❗ **Read the Wiki how to install it.
-It generates prepared text files, only, but are full and easy customizable.
+❗ **Read the Wiki how to install it.**

+❕ **It generates prepared text files, only, but are full and easy customizable.
 Text position, size, font type, font- and background-color are set in OBS-Studio itself.**

+If you use another software for streaming

 ***